xluciadh/bio-volumentations/README.md

 and augmentation transformations (such as affine transform, noise addition and removal, and contrast manipulation).

 The `Bio-Volumentations` library is a suitable tool for image manipulation in machine learning applications.
-It can be used with any major Python deep learning library, including PyTorch, PyTorch Lightning, TensorFlow, and Keras.
+It can transform several types of reference annotations along with the image data and it can be used with any major Python deep learning library, including PyTorch, PyTorch Lightning, TensorFlow, and Keras.

 This library builds upon wide-spread libraries such as Albumentations and TorchIO (see the Contributions section below).
 Therefore, it can easily be adopted by developers.